porterbmoody/balmingilead/content/posts/Pornography.md

 Here's a great quote from the talk from Brad Wilcox talk, "[Worthiness is not Flawlessness](https://www.churchofjesuschrist.org/study/general-conference/2021/10/35wilcox?lang=eng)"

 > Considering how long Damon had struggled, it was unhelpful and unrealistic for parents and leaders assisting him to say “never again” too quickly or to arbitrarily set some standard of abstinence to be considered “worthy.”
 Instead, they started with small, reachable goals.
-They got rid of the all-or-nothing expectations and focused on incremental growth, which allowed Damon to build on a series of successes instead of failures.19 He, like the enslaved people of Limhi, learned he could “prosper by degrees.”
+They got rid of the all-or-nothing expectations and focused on incremental growth, which allowed Damon to build on a series of successes instead of failures.
+He, like the enslaved people of Limhi, learned he could “prosper by degrees.”

 Although there practical things that surely help and decrease frequency of mistakes, the only remedy that will have a lasting impact is the grace of Christ.
 Ether reminds us that His grace is sufficient for all men who humble themselves before Him.